I, Assassin: Overview

 Most of the album was written and recorded between January and March 1982 following Numan's round-the-world trip in a small aircraft.
-The 24 year old Numan stated that the round-the-world flight and the experience of a near-death plane crash helped him shape a new opinion of himself and gave him a strong self-confidence that he hadn't had before.
-Later in his career Numan said of I, Assassin: "I still think it's one of the best albums I've made."
+The 24 year old Numan stated that the round-the-world flight and the experience of a near-death plane crash helped him shape a new opinion of himself and gave him a strong self-confidence that he had not previously had.
+Later in his career, Numan said of I, Assassin: "I still think it's one of the best albums I've made."

-For the album's cover sleeve, Numan retained the fedora hat from Dance, with the trench coat and alley background representing I, Assassins 1930s gangster motif.
-The album cover of I, Assassin was influenced by that of Frank Sinatra's 1954 studio album Songs for Young Lovers.

-Before the release of I, Assassin, Numan left Britain to live as a tax exile in the United States.
-He supported the new album with an 18-date concert tour in America in October–November 1982 (his first series of live shows since his "farewell" shows at Wembley Stadium in 1981).
-No official live albums or videos have been released from Numan's 1982 tour.
-Numan recorded a second video for "We Take Mystery (To Bed)" during his stay in Los Angeles, before heading to live in Jersey where he began writing the material for his next studio album, Warriors (1983).
+The heavily percussive sound made songs such as "Music for Chameleons" and a special US remix of "White Boys and Heroes" unexpected successes in the American club scene, and in October 1982 Numan embarked on a US tour.